-Next to heating or cooling, lights are the second-biggest energy eaters in your home.
+Next to heating or cooling, lights can be the second-biggest energy eaters in your home.
 Don’t stay in the dark about efficient lighting, and take this advice:

 - LED lighting is the most energy-efficient choice.
 But don’t be scared away by the higher price tag on LEDs.
 They more than make up the extra cost by using at least two-thirds less energy than incandescent bulbs.
 If you can’t get LEDs, though, CFLs are the next best option.